-The Dingle Peninsula Cycle Tour follows this spectacular landmass jutting out into the sea and is the most westerly point of Europe.
+Pedal the Peninsula, the Dingle Peninsula.
+Cycle the most spectacular landmass jutting out into the Atlantic Ocean on the most westerly point of Europe.

-The area is renowned for its rugged beauty and is a place rich in tradition.
-The Gaelic speaking area has more antiquities, historic sites and mountain scenery than any other part of Ireland.
-You will enjoy the lively town of Dingle with its many pubs, craft shops and restaurants.MAKE AN ENQUIRY
+Immerse yourself in the area renowned for its rugged beauty and rich in traditions.
+Learn to speak some native Irish as you cycle into the Gaelic speaking area, home to more antiquities, historic sites and mountain scenery than any other part of Ireland.

 Day 2 – Killarney to Killorglin

 Collect your bike this morning close to your accommodation and test it out before setting off.
 Your first cycle takes you through the wonderland that is Killarney National Park before cycling through the Reeks District and Killorglin, geographically situated in the heart of Kerry and home of Puck Fair.